Tenma-Server/Tenma/README.md

 # Installation and Configuration #

+For Docker installation check out the [tenma-docker](https://github.com/hmhrex/tenma-docker) repo.

-Please refer to the [Tenma Wiki](https://github.com/hmhrex/Tenma/wiki) for installation and configuration instructions for different operating systems.
+To manually install, please refer to the [Tenma Wiki](https://github.com/hmhrex/Tenma/wiki) for installation and configuration instructions for different operating systems.

 # Screenshots #